 The Effects of Negative Thoughts

-The opposite of a positive outlook is a pessimistic outlook.
+The opposite of an optimistic attitude and a positive outlook is a pessimistic outlook.

 Negative emotions and thoughts put limitations on your brain activity and ability to make choices.

 When you are faced with a destructive emotion, such as fear, you can think of little else except what you are fearful of.

 This can be helpful when you are in a dangerous situation and you instinctively think of running away from it so you can be safe and protect your well-being.

 But fear is detrimental when it prevents you from trying something new that could change your life for good because you are afraid you might be laughed at, rejected, or fail.

 The same is true for anger, jealousy, sadness, loneliness, annoyance, guilt, frustration, and other negative emotions.

 Negative thoughts prevent us from progressing, and having a negative outlook prevents us from being happy.
 It affects both your mental and physical health and well-being.

 Pessimistic attitudes attract more negativity to you.
 Complaining, being cynical, not trusting, and blaming make it more likely that disappointing things will continue to come to you.

 This way of thinking can cause specific mortality issues as well.
 A 35-year prospective cohort study conducted with over 13,000 elderly men and women residents of the Leisure World retirement community in California found that people with a negative attitude have an increased risk of death than those with a more positive mindset.